 7. before preparing dosa, mix the batter very well.

-8. spread some oil on the tawa. do make sure that the tawa is hot. keep the flame to medium or medium-high before pouring the rava dosa batter.
+8. Spread some oil on the tawa.
+Do make sure that the tawa is hot.
+Keep the flame to medium or medium-high before pouring the dosa batter.

-13. spread oil all over the rava dosa with a spoon.
+13. Spread oil all over the dosa with a spoon.

-17. fold and then serve rava dosa hot with coconut chutney and sambar. the flours settle down at the bottom of the batter. so you have to stir and mix the batter very well every time you make dosa. in case the batter becomes thick after making a few dosa, then add some water and stir again. make all rava dosa this way.
+17. Fold and then serve rava dosa hot with coconut chutney and sambar.
+The flours settle down at the bottom of the batter.
+So you have to stir and mix the batter very well every time you make dosa.
+In case the batter becomes thick after making a few dosa, then add some water and stir again.
+Make all dosa this way.

 18. serve rava dosa with sambar, coconut chutney or dosa podi or any chutney of your choice.

-- ½ cup unroasted fine rava (suji or sooji or fine semolina)
+- ½ cup unroasted fine rava (sooji or fine semolina)

 - 1 medium sized onion, finely chopped

-- 1 to 2 tablespoons chopped coriander leaves (optional)
+- 1 to 2 tablespoons chopped coriander leaves (cilantro leaves) - optional

 - 2 to 2.5 cups water or add as required